-

 CMS Critic contribution: Forrester DXP Wave 2025

 I saw down with Matt Garrepy of CMS Critic to continue the tradition of discussing new analyst reports as they are released.
 The agentic revolution we saw emerging at MACH Alliance’s Composable Conference this year is now the primary evaluation criteria.
-Only 9 vendors made this year’s cut—down from 15 in 2023—and agent orchestration capabilities
+Only 9 vendors made this year’s cut—down from 15 in 2023—and agent orchestration capabilities are redefining what “DXP” even means.
+The composable foundation is enabling this next wave, but execution varies widely across the landscape.

 -